Emerald Ash Borer will Kill Your Ash Trees

 Where is the EAB infestation in Minnesota?

-As of fall 2015, the entire 7 county Twin Cities metro area is under quarantine for Emerald Ash Borer.
+The entire 7 county Twin Cities metro area is under quarantine for Emerald Ash Borer.
 This map from the Minnesota Department of Agriculture shows the confirmed finds of this invasive pest throughout the area.
 This means that if you live within this area, your ash trees are at risk of infestation and the spread of Emerald Ash Borer is expected to dramatically increase in the coming year.

 It is spreading fast!